SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Scope speed is increased
  - Bomb damage is increased
  - Ex have no collision for first 30 frames after spawning
- - Non spell bullets are faster and stay on screen longer
+ - Non spell bullets have an adjusted pattern
  - Spell card bullets are faster and more dense

 Seiran: